LinChenMRI/ANNCEST/README.md

 This toolbox contains Matlab files that implement the ANNCEST MRI described in paper:

-Lin Chen, Michael Schär, Kannie Chan, Jianpan Huang, Zhiliang Wei, Hanzhang Lu, Qin Qin, Robert Weiss, Peter van Zijl, Jiadi Xu*, In vivo imaging of phosphocreatine with artificial neural networks
+Lin Chen, Michael Schär, Kannie Chan, Jianpan Huang, Zhiliang Wei, Hanzhang Lu, Qin Qin, Robert Weiss, Peter van Zijl, Jiadi Xu*, In vivo imaging of phosphocreatine with artificial neural networks, Nature Communications

-You can download the paper at the following link:

-***To be announced***

 If you use this code, please cite the abovementioned paper.